Illinois Adult Use Cannabis Dispensary License Application

 Below, we look at the details of the new Illinois cannabis dispensary laws.
 Let’s delve right in, shall we?

-Illinois Dispensary Licenses Must Source Diverse Cannabis Flower
+Illinois Dispensary Applicants Must Source Diverse Cannabis Flower

 According to the new Illinois law, dispensaries are required to offer “an assortment of products from various cannabis business establishment licensees such that the inventory available for sale at any dispensary from any single cultivation center, craft grower, processor, or infuser entity shall not be more than 40% of the total inventory available for sale”.

 This will mean that consumers will have enough variety to choose from in a single dispensary.
 It also discourages cultivation centres and other growers from establishing their own dispensaries where they exclusively stock their products.
 On the same note, a dispensary is also prohibited from refusing to stock products from cultivators or growers who meet minimum requirements.

 How Cannabis Dispensary License Holders Operate in Illinois